LevelsFR/cobblemon-realms-wiki/mods-guides/CobbleSafari/blocs_utiles.md

 ### 🛠️ Obtaining

-The version available in Survival mode can be crafted and then configured using a **Forgelirhammer**.
+The version available in Survival mode can be crafted and then configured using a **Tinkhammer**.

 <figure style="text-align: center;">
   <img src="https://raw.githubusercontent.com/LevelsFR/cobblemon-realms-wiki/refs/heads/main/imgwiki/CobbleSafari/blocs_utiles/pad_teleport.png" width="300" >